-ISASA Bursary – The ISASA Mathematics and English (M&E) Programme, Investec and the South African government department of basic education that offers prospective in the foundation phase.
-Current teachers from FET collages awarded the chance to win bursaries to further study for a four year degree in education or one post graduate degree at UNISA.
+ISASA Bursary – The ISASA Mathematics and English (M&E) Programme, Investec and the Department of Basic Education are offering prospective Foundation Phase, Intermediate and FET teachers the opportunity to win bursaries to study for a four year Bachelor of Education (B.Ed) or a one year post graduate (PGCE) degree at UNISA.

 ISASA Bursary will cover

-Applicants will receive access to Access to outstanding teaching, learning resources and technology
+•Access to excellent teaching, learning resources and technology

-Matriculates with a matric senior certificate exemption B pass and 60% or more in Maths or Science and English.
+•School leavers with matric exemption (B pass) and 60% or more in Maths or Science and English;

-Student at higher learning institutions with Maths or Science and English credits.
+•Tertiary students with Maths or Science and English credits;

 How to Apply